quang-ngh/Mathematical-Modeling-Project/README.md

 ```sh
 git clone https://github.com/hqn-cs/Petri_nets.git
 ```
 Make sure that you are in right directory in your local.
-Move to the "code"
+Move to the "code" directory
 ```sh
 python main.py
 ```